wannn-sion95/wannn-sion95/README.md

 ## About

-I'm a **Telecommunications Engineering** student at the Electronic Engineering Polytechnic Institute of Surabaya (PENS), pursuing an Applied Bachelor's degree.
-I'm passionate about building practical, meaningful software — and working steadily toward my long-term goal of developing AI systems.
+I'm a **Telecommunications Engineering** student at the Electronic Engineering Polytechnic Institute of Surabaya (EEPIS/PENS), pursuing an Applied Bachelor's degree.
+I'm passionate about building practical, meaningful software — and working steadily toward my long-term goal of Software Development & Cyber Security Analyst

 I believe in learning by doing: shipping real projects, breaking things, and improving every day.